withinJoel/Joanium-Framework/README.md

 ### 💬 A chat that knows your work

-Joanium loads your active project, reads your files, runs terminal commands, handles attachments, and maintains separate chat history per project.
+Joanium Classic loads your active project, reads your files, runs terminal commands, handles attachments, and maintains separate chat history per project.
 Not a blank box — a genuine coworker.

 ### ⏰ Automations that run themselves